-When your business’ customer experience is lacking — whether from irrelevant or annoying emails, poor, impersonal customer service, or a salesperson poking them every 5 minutes with a stick with the word “Demo” on it — people will flee from you in droves.
+When your business’ customer experience is lacking — whether from irrelevant or annoying email marketing, poor, impersonal customer service phone calls, or a salesperson poking them every 5 minutes with a stick with the word “Demo” on it — people will flee from you in droves.

 And, of course, your competitors are waiting there to welcome them with open arms.

 That’s why most businesses are embracing customer experience management through the CRM experience.

 This article will give you everything you need to know about the CRM experience, covering CRM software, CRM strategy, and how you can use a CRM to deliver high-quality communication, bottom-line-affecting marketing and retention campaigns, and improve customer service.

 Customer relationship management (CRM) refers to software for managing a company’s relationships and communication with existing and potential customers.
 When someone refers to CRM, it is usually about a CRM tool, which businesses use to help with things like storing customer data and using predictive analysis for growth.

 Imagine you owned a brick-and-mortar store that sold shoes.

 A customer, Jane, comes in, looking for a new pair of shoes.
 With a CRM, you have a team member who recognizes her immediately.
 It whispers to you…

 “This is Jane.
 She bought a pair of size 7 tennis shoes from us 18 months ago.
 She’d just gotten back into tennis and was looking forward to getting on the court.
 She also came in two weeks ago to look around.
 She was approached by Sean, but waved him off and didn’t buy anything, though she did peruse the running shoe section.
 You should ask her how she’s enjoying tennis and recommend a size 7 New Balance running shoe we currently have at 25% off.”

 It’s not just amazing for bottom-of-funnel conversions, though.
 A CRM improves the customer experience.
 Period.